futtta/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.7.8 =
+* misc. improvements to prevent structured data warnings from Google.
+* fix breaking locally cached thumbnails when mime_content_type function is not available.
+* tested with WordPress 5.3 (beta 3).

 = 1.7.7 =
 * bugfix: avoid having to click play twice in Chrome (due to autoplay not working)